-Liquid scintillator detectors have simple structure and can utilize existing large detectors with low background environments.
-By adding an inner balloon to contain xenon-loaded liquid scintillator to the KamLAND detector, KamLAND-Zen used 380 kg of xenon with 90.1% enrichment in Xe.
-Reducing the background level by purification of scintillator, KamLAND-Zen reported the half-life limit above 10 years at 90% CL [227].
-The SNO detector has been also upgraded to be filled with liquid scintillator in SNO+ experiment [230].
-The SNO+ detector will be loaded with 0.5% natural tellurium, corresponding to approximately 1330 kg of Te to search for $0\nu\beta\beta$ .
+Liquid scintillator detectors have a simple structure and can utilize existing large detectors with low background environments.
+By adding an inner balloon to contain xenon-loaded liquid scintillator to the KamLAND detector, KamLAND-Zen used 380 kg of xenon with 90.1% enrichment in 136 Xe.
+Reducing the background level by purification of scintillator, KamLAND-Zen reported the half-life limit above 10^{26} years at 90% CL [225].
+KamLAND-Zen has been accumulating more data with about 750 kg of enriched xenon.
+The SNO detector has also been upgraded to be filled with a liquid scintillator in the SNO+ experiment [229].
+The SNO+ detector will be loaded with 0.5% natural tellurium, corresponding to approximately 1.3 t of 130 Te, to search for $0\nu\beta\beta$.

 With a time projection chamber, one can utilize both ionization and scintillation.
-EXO-200 uses a liquid xenon time projection chamber with enrichment to 80.6%, corresponding to 74.7 kg of Xe in the fiducial mass [231].
-An energy resolution of 1.15% ( $\sigma/E$ ) is achieved at the Q-value of Xe $0\nu\beta\beta$ .
-The NEXT collaboration has been developing a high-pressure xenon gas time projection chamber with electroluminescent amplification and optical readouts.
-An energy resolution of 1% FWHM at the Q-value of Xe $0\nu\beta\beta$ is demonstrated with NEXT-White detector [232].
+EXO-200 used a liquid xenon time projection chamber with enrichment to 80.6%, corresponding to 74.7 kg of 136 Xe in the fiducial mass [230].
+An energy resolution of 1.15% (σ/E) is achieved at the Q-value of 136 Xe 0 $\nu\beta\beta$.
+Based on the technology validated by EXO-200, nEXO plans to use 5,000 kg of xenon enriched to 90% in 136 Xe to achieve beyond 10^{28} year half-life sensitivity [231, 232].
+NEXT has been developing a high-pressure xenon gas time projection chamber with electroluminescent amplification and optical readouts.
+An energy resolution of 1% FWHM at the Q-value of 136 Xe $0\nu\beta\beta$ is demonstrated with NEXT-White detector [233].
+NEXT proved background suppression by exploiting differences in the spatial ionization patterns of double beta decay and single-electron events [234].
+A robust identification of signal is possible by tagging Ba2+ ions produced in 136 Xe decay.
+NEXT [235-238] and nEXO [239] have made significant progress in this technology.
+AXEL develops a cellular readout structure based on electroluminescence for the 136 Xe $0\nu\beta\beta$ search using a high-pressure xenon gas time projection chamber [240].

-CUORE uses cryogenic bolometer to measure the energy in a calorimetric way.
-The detector is located in Gran Sasso and composed of 988 TeO2 bolometers for a total mass of 742 kg, corresponding to 206 kg of Te.
-An effective energy resolution of (7.7±0.5) keV FWHM is achieved for the first result [233].
-For further reduction of background towards future search based on the CUORE technology, CUPID proposes to simultaneously measure the calorimetric signal and the scintillation light.
-Using the prototype CUPID-0, the technology is demonstrated and also $0\nu\beta\beta$ is searched for with Se [234].
+CUORE uses a cryogenic bolometer to measure the energy in a calorimetric way.
+The detector is located in Gran Sasso and composed of 988 TeO_2 bolometers for a total mass of 742 kg, corresponding to 206 kg of 130 Te.
+An effective energy resolution of (7.0 ± 0.4) keV FWHM is achieved [241].
+For further reduction of background towards future search based on the CUORE technology, CUPID proposes to simultaneously measure the calorimetric signal and the scintillation light with a tonnescale bolometric detector [242].
+Using the prototype CUPID-0, the technology is demonstrated, and $0\nu\beta\beta$ is also searched for with 82 Se [243] and 100 Mo [244].

 AMoRE also uses the simultaneous detection of heat and scintillation.
-Six Mo-enriched and Ca-depleted CaMoO4 crystals with a total mass of 1.9 kg (AMoRE-Pilot) are operated in Yangyang underground laboratory located in South Korea, searching for $0\nu\beta\beta$ of Mo [235].
+Six 100 Mo-enriched and 48 Ca-depleted CaMoO4 crystals with a total mass of 1.9 kg (AMoRE-Pilot) are operated in Yangyang underground laboratory located in South Korea, searching for $0\nu\beta\beta$ of 100 Mo [245].
+Currently, AMoRE-I experiment [246] using 13 enriched CaMoO4 crystals and 5 enriched Li2MoO4 crystals (6 kg total mass) is under operation in Yemilab.